 Here at The Manual, we cast a pretty wide net on what oceanic treats we love (read: all of them, all of the time), but oysters hold a special place in our hearts.
-Whether it’s enjoying an oyster shooter, popping a bottle of bubbly and going to town on a dozen Kumamotos, or cooked into a dish like Oysters Rockefeller, we can’t help but love them.
+Whether it’s enjoying an oyster shooter (or five), popping a bottle of bubbly and going to town on a dozen Kumamotos, or cooked into a dish like Oysters Rockefeller, we can’t help but love them.

 Oysters, though … well, they take a little work.
 You can’t just buy oysters and be good to go.
-If they’re fresh, you’ve got to shuck them before you can use them.
+If they’re fresh, you’ve got to shuck them before you can eat them.
 This may seem like a gargantuan task, but it’s really not.

 How to Shuck Oysters

 To get started, stand up in front of a table and place a long, horizontal washcloth in front of you.
-Roll the side of your non-dominant hand backwards until it forms a plush roll.
+Roll the side of your non-dominant hand backward until it forms a plush roll.

 Grab an oyster and hold it belly down.
 An oyster is a bivalve (Latin for two bones), which is pretty indicative of its shape.
 There are two sides to the oyster shell.
 The one with a bigger curve is the belly, so you’ll hold that side on the bottom with your dominant hand.